particle-iot/docs/src/content/reference/developer-tools/cli.md

 ---

 To send events to a product's event stream, set the `--product` flag to your product's id.
-Note that the product event stream cannot be received by devices - it can only be used for product webhooks and the product SSE event stream.

 ```sh
 # publish a `temp` event with a value of `25.0` to your product `12345`'s event stream
 $ particle publish temp 25.0 --product 12345
 ```

+Prior to March 2023, webhook events like hook-sent, hook-error, and hook-response only went to the device owner's event stream.
+If the device was unclaimed, the events disappeared.
+Now, these events also appear in the product event stream, in the console, SSE event stream, and webhooks.

 ## particle serial